-The carrying value of internally generated product registration/market authorisation and other intangibles (including intangible assets under development) has been reviewed and based on prevailing market conditions driven by withdrawal of product filing, uneconomic pricing market conditions, technical and financial assessment, USD 3,487,992 and USD 4,292,832 have been charged off in Generics segment during the years ended 31 March 2021 and 31 March 2020, respectively and included under amortisation expense for the year/deductions to gross carrying amount of intangible assets under development and under depreciation, amortisation and impairment in the Consolidated Statements of Profit or Loss.
-The estimate of value in use was determined using a discount rate of 7% to 12% and 7% to 14% during the years ended 31 March 2021 and 31 March 2020, respectively.
+The carrying value of internally generated product registration/market authorisation and other intangibles (including intangible assets under development) has been tested for impairment.
+Based on the prevailing market conditions driven by withdrawal of product filing, uneconomic pricing market conditions, technical and financial assessment, USD 2,046,876 and USD 3,487,992 impairment have been charged in the Generics segment during the years ended 31 March 2022 and 31 March 2021, respectively and are included under amortisation expense for the year/disposals of gross carrying amount of intangible assets under development and under depreciation, amortisation and impairment in the Consolidated Statements of Profit or Loss.
+The estimate of value in use was determined using a pre-tax discount rate of 8% to 12% and 7% to 12% during the years ended 31 March 2022 and 31 March 2021, respectively.